Obsidian-TTRPG-Community/ObsidianTTRPGShare/TTRPGShare-Pathfinder-2E-Vault/fantasy-statblocks/default-layout/readme.md

 - [Moritz Jung](https://github.com/mProjectsCode), for bringing Kingmaker Layouts and helping us push the envelope of what is possible on Statblock CSS.

-- [Sigrunixia](https://github.com/sigrunixia), for the passion and obsession that comes with tweaking the design of statblock, and the outreach and follow-up support that happens with it.
+- [Sigrunixia](https://github.com/sigrunixia), for the passion and obsession that comes with tweaking the design of statblock, and the outreach and follow-up support that happens to it.

 ## Installing the Layout